Skip to main content

 Aromatase is an enzyme that converts androgens (like testosterone) into estrogens.
 Its activity is influenced by several factors, including age, genetics, and, critically, body fat levels and insulin resistance.
 Adipose tissue is a primary site of aromatase activity.
 Therefore, a higher body fat percentage, often linked to a diet promoting fat storage, can increase the rate of this conversion.

-This is why TRT protocols for men often include an aromatase inhibitor like Anastrozole, and why dietary strategies aimed at improving and reducing body fat are a crucial component of a successful hormonal optimization plan.
+This is why TRT protocols for men often include an aromatase inhibitor like Anastrozole, and why dietary strategies aimed at improving insulin sensitivity and reducing body fat are a crucial component of a successful hormonal optimization plan.

 How Does Protein Intake Support Endocrine Function?